scala/scala-lang/_online_courses/programming-reactive-systems.md

 date: 2019-02-18
 ---

-This seven weeks long course teaches you how to use “reactive programming” techniques for implementing scalable, resilient and responsive systems.
-Skills you will learn include how to:
+This seven-week course teaches “reactive programming” techniques for building scalable, resilient and responsive systems.
+You'll learn how to:

+- design systems resilient to failures,
+- implement systems that scale out according to varying workloads,
 - use, transform and sequence asynchronous computations using `Future` values,
 - write concurrent systems based on [Akka](https://akka.io) actors,
-- design systems resilient to failures,
-- implement systems that scale out according to varying workloads,
 - define well-typed communication protocols using **Akka Typed**,
 - process large streams of data with limited resources using **Akka Streams**,
 - understand how back-pressure controls flows of data.